 Libby has inspired many women to work toward fitness goals, to challenge themselves, to do things they never thought they could.
-Kahrs said the one thing she thinks is most important for people to know is “She is just somebody who is really, really good at quietly managing her priorities.
+Kahrs says the one thing she thinks is most important for people to know is “she is just somebody who is really, really good at quietly managing her priorities.
 She’s got a busy schedule, she’s going to school full time.
 She has her obligations with her sponsors so she travels quite a bit.
 Joe travels a ton, and of course there’s Cruz and the dog and training as well, and you just never really hear her complain.
 She just knows what she has to do, she shows up, and she gets it done” (Kahrs).
 This sense of quiet determination has made Libby an elite CrossFit athlete, a dedicated mother, and a UNO graduate.
 Libby’s early involvement in the CrossFit community and continued dedication to the sport have made her an integral part of a movement which places value on achievable and measurable fitness goals rather than focusing on appearance.
-While it is too early in the evolution of the sport to make definitive claims, it does seem possible that CrossFit will shift our perceptions of what we deem as acceptable body types for women, maybe even ridding us forever of thigh-gap aspirations as we go instead on a quest for muscles.
+While it is too early in the evolution of the sport to make definitive claims, it does seem possible that CrossFit will help to redefine the narrow definition of acceptable body types for women, maybe even ridding us forever of thigh-gap aspirations as we go instead on a quest for muscles.